Jenna and Chris

 Invitation

 We started in Vancouver.
 It's the city we call home and the community that brought us together, so it felt right to kick everything off here.
-This was for our chosen family.
+This one was for our chosen family.

 On the staircase